silaspe/maths/docs/rand.md

 .

-I hope you have a good Tuesday and today I am going to audit Dr. Katz's class for the third time!
+I hope you have a good Tuesday and today I am going to Dr. Katz's class for the third time!
 Only $2$ days until Hollow Knight Silksong!

 .